Kingdom of Bavaria: World War I and the end of the kingdom

-On 7 November 1918, Ludwig fled from the Residenz Palace in Munich with his family.
+On 7 November 1918, Ludwig fled from the Munich Residenz with his family due to the outbreak of the German Revolution.
 He was the first of the monarchs in the German Empire to be deposed; only days later, the Kaiser abdicated the German throne.
 Ludwig took up residence in Austria for what was intended to be a temporary stay.
 On 12 November, he issued the Anif declaration, declaring that under the circumstances, he was "in no position to lead the government."
 Accordingly, he released his soldiers and officials from their oath to him.
 Although he never formally abdicated, the socialist-led government of Kurt Eisner took Ludwig's declaration as such and declared the House of Wittelsbach deposed.
 With this, the 700-year rule of the Wittelsbach dynasty came to an end, and the former Kingdom of Bavaria became the People's State of Bavaria.

 The funeral of Ludwig III in 1921 was feared or hoped to spark a restoration of the monarchy.
-Despite the abolition of the monarchy, the former King was laid to rest in front of the former royal family, the Bavarian government, military personnel, and an estimated 100,000 spectators, in the style of royal funerals.
-Prince Rupprecht did not wish to use the occasion of the passing of his father to attempt to reestablish the monarchy by force, preferring to do so by legal means.
+Despite the abolition of the monarchy, the former king was laid to rest in front of the former royal family, the Bavarian government, military personnel, and an estimated 100,000 spectators, in the style of royal funerals.
+Rupprecht, Crown Prince of Bavaria did not wish to use the occasion of the passing of his father to attempt to re-establish the monarchy by force, preferring to do so by legal means.
 Cardinal Michael von Faulhaber, Archbishop of Munich, in his funeral speech, made a clear commitment to the monarchy while Rupprecht only declared that he had stepped into his birthright.

 Geography, administrative regions and population

-When Napoleon abolished the Holy Roman Empire, and Bavaria became a kingdom in 1806, its land area doubled.
-Tyrol (1805–1814) and Salzburg (1810–1816) were temporarily united with Bavaria but then returned (Tyrol) or ceded (Salzburg) to Habsburg/Austrian rule.
+When Napoleon established the Confederation of the Rhine, and Bavaria became a kingdom in 1806, its land area doubled.
+Tyrol (1806–1814) and Salzburg (1810–1816) were temporarily united with Bavaria but then returned (Tyrol) or ceded (Salzburg) to Habsburg/Austrian rule.
 In return the Rhenish Palatinate and Franconia were annexed to Bavaria in 1815.